-You may want to provide some context of the project beyond just naming the project the business is hoping to supply to.
+You may want to provide some context of the project beyond just naming the package the business is hoping to supply to.
 It is helpful if you are able to tie the proposed activity that the business is seeking funding for to how the business will be better placed to supply to the project.

-What similar projects or markets has the business worked on in the past and what was the nature of the work?
+What other similar projects or markets has the business done work for in the past and what was the nature of the work done?